Cafeteria: Other names

-A cafeteria in a U.S. military installation is known as a chow hall, a mess hall, a galley, mess decks or, more formally, a dining facility, often abbreviated to DFAC, whereas in common British Armed Forces parlance, it is known as a cookhouse or mess.
-Students in the United States often refer to cafeterias as lunchrooms, which also often serve school breakfast.
-Some school cafeterias in the U.S. and Canada have stages and movable seating that allow use as auditoriums.
-These rooms are known as cafetoriums or All Purpose Rooms.
-In some older facilities, a school's gymnasium is also often used as a cafeteria, with the kitchen facility being hidden behind a rolling partition outside non-meal hours.
-Newer rooms which also act as the school's grand entrance hall for crowd control and are used for multiple purposes, are often called the commons.

 Cafeterias serving university dormitories are sometimes called dining halls or dining commons.
-A food court is a type of cafeteria found in many shopping malls and airports featuring multiple food vendors or concessions, although a food court could equally be styled as a type of restaurant as well, being more aligned with public, rather than institutionalised, dining.
+A food court is a type of cafeteria found in many shopping malls and airports featuring multiple food vendors or concessions.
+However, a food court could equally be styled as a type of restaurant as well, being more aligned with the public, rather than institutionalized, dining.
 Some institutions, especially schools, have food courts with stations offering different types of food served by the institution itself (self-operation) or a single contract management company, rather than leasing space to numerous businesses.
 Some monasteries, boarding schools, and older universities refer to their cafeteria as a refectory.
-Modern-day British cathedrals and abbeys, notably in the Church of England, often use the phrase refectory to describe a cafeteria open to the public.
+Modern-day seminaries, convents and abbeys, notably in the Church of England and Catholic Church, often use the phrase refectory to describe a cafeteria open to the public.
 Historically, the refectory was generally only used by monks and priests.
 For example, although the original 800-year-old refectory at Gloucester Cathedral (the stage setting for dining scenes in the Harry Potter movies) is now mostly used as a choir practice area, the relatively modern 300-year-old extension, now used as a cafeteria by staff and public alike, is today referred to as the refectory.

-A cafeteria located within a movie or TV studio complex is often called a commissary.